markgw/uh-nlp19/docs/day10/index.md

 description of your system, as well as your code.

-**You can choose what you build.** Below are a number of possible options, with instructions on how you might go through putting together a suitable pipeline.
-You don't need to follow the instructions exactly, but we expect you to make use of a good number of different NLP components in your pipeline.
+**You can choose what you build.** Below are a number of possible options, with instructions or ideas on how you might put together a suitable pipeline.
+You don't need to follow the instructions exactly.
+We just expect you to make use of a good number of different NLP components.

-**If you have a great idea** for some other system that you could build, on a similar scale to these (i.e. doable in the afternoon session), you're welcome to do that instead.
+**If you have a great idea** for some other system that you could build, on a suitable scale (i.e. doable in the afternoon session), you're welcome to do that.
 Make sure to explain in your report what your system does and why you chose to perform the analyses you did!

+## Submission

+You should submit a **short report** containing the following:
+ * The task your system addresses
+ * The pipeline you used, especially any standard components
+ * Some analysis of the system's performance: e.g.
+   - Any evaluation results available
+   - Conclusions from manual inspection of output
+   - Problems that meant you didn't any satisfactory output
+ * How you might extend or improve the system if you had more time (or computing resources, or data, ...)

+Also submit **your code** as a single Python file.
+(Don't worry too much about cleaning it up or submitting production-quality code!)

+We will not be grading your submission in any detail on the basis of the success of your system.
+The main purpose of this assignment is for you to have putting into practice a bit of what you've learned for your own benefit.

 ## System possibilities